-- 31. The grantor shall present information in accordance with IPSAS 1. - 32.
-All aspects of a service concession arrangement shall be considered in determining the appropriate disclosures in the notes.
-A grantor shall disclose the following information in respect of service concession arrangements in each reporting period: - (a) A description of the arrangement; - (b) Significant terms of the arrangement that may affect the amount, timing, and certainty of future cash flows (e.g., the period of the concession, re-pricing dates, and the basis upon which re-pricing or re-negotiation is determined); - (c) The nature and extent (e.g., quantity, time period, or amount, as appropriate) of: - (i) Rights to use specified assets; - (ii) Rights to expect the operator to provide specified services in relation to the service concession arrangement; - (iii) Service concession assets recognized as assets during the reporting period, including existing assets of the grantor reclassified as service concession assets; - (iv) Rights to receive specified assets at the end of the service concession arrangement; - (v) Renewal and termination options; - (vi) Other rights and obligations (e.g., major overhaul of service concession assets); and - (vii) Obligations to provide the operator with access to service concession assets or other revenue-generating assets; and - (d) Changes in the arrangement occurring during the reporting period. - 33.
-The disclosures required in accordance with paragraph 32 are provided individually for each material service concession arrangement or in aggregate for each class of service concession arrangements.
-A class is a grouping of service concession arrangements involving services of a similar nature (e.g., toll collections, telecommunications or water treatment services).
-This disclosure by class of service concession asset is in addition to that required in paragraph 13 by class of asset.
-For example, for the purposes of paragraph 13 a toll bridge may be grouped with other bridges.
-For the purposes of this paragraph, the toll bridge may be grouped with toll roads.
+31. The grantor shall present information in accordance with IPSAS 1.

+- 32. All aspects of a service concession arrangement shall be considered in determining the appropriate disclosures in the notes.
+A grantor shall disclose the following information in respect of service concession arrangements in each reporting period: - (a) A description of the arrangement; - (b) Significant terms of the arrangement that may affect the amount, timing, and certainty of future cash flows (e.g., the period of the concession, re-pricing dates, and the basis upon which re-pricing or re-negotiation is determined); - (c) The nature and extent (e.g., quantity, time period, or amount, as appropriate) of: - (i) Rights to use specified assets; - (ii) Rights to expect the operator to provide specified services in relation to the service concession arrangement; - (iii) The carrying amount of service concession assets recognized at the end of the reporting period, including existing assets of the grantor reclassified as service concession assets; - (iv) Rights to receive specified assets at the end of the service concession arrangement; - (v) Renewal and termination options; - (vi) Other rights and obligations (e.g., major overhaul of service concession assets); and - (vii) Obligations to provide the operator with access to service concession assets or other revenue-generating assets; and - (d) Changes in the arrangement occurring during the reporting period. - 33.
+The disclosures required in accordance with paragraph 32 are provided individually for each material service concession arrangement or in aggregate for service concession arrangements involving services of a similar nature (e.g., toll collections, telecommunications or water treatment services).
+This disclosure is in addition to the disclosures required in IPSAS 17 and/or IPSAS 31 by class of assets.
+Service concession assets within service concession arrangements of a similar nature that are reported in aggregate may form a subset of a class of assets disclosed in accordance with IPSAS 17 and/or IPSAS 31 or may be included in more than one class of assets disclosed in accordance with IPSAS 17 and/or IPSAS 31.
+For example, for the purposes of IPSAS 17 a toll bridge may be included in the same class as other bridges.
+For the purposes of this paragraph, the toll bridge may be included with service concession arrangements reported in aggregate as toll roads.